At 10 TB, updating 200k rows can mean rewriting thousands of files. Here’s why, and what to do about it.

 Pre-MERGE OPTIMIZE Frequent ingestion 258 s / 44 GB (measured)

-Scan/Rewrite = files scanned / files rewritten — a ratio of read work to write work within each scenario, not an amplification factor in the strict sense.
+6. Read:Write = files scanned / files rewritten — a ratio of read work to write work within each scenario.
 Rewrite fraction = files rewritten / baseline rewritten — the remaining share of rewrite work after optimization (lower is better).
 File counts are used as a portable proxy; in bytes the amplification depends on file-size distribution, which changes after Z-ordering and compaction. ↩︎